 By Terry Kaufmann and Leigh Ford Volunteers and onlookers braved frigid temperatures to show their support for the Treaty on the Prohibition of Nuclear Weapons (TPNW) over the weekend of January 20th.
 Treaty Enforcers donned bright red suits and carried the flags of...

-A first year business student should be able to explain the basics of Supply and Demand.
-You have something, in this case energy, and you sell it to those with a need/demand.
-A simple concept, but then why would the nuclear industrial complex build so-called...
+A first-year business student should be able to explain the basics of Supply and Demand.
+A simple concept, but then why would the nuclear industrial complex build so-called “advanced” nuclear reactors when the fuel to run them isn’t available?
+For...

 Although I have not seen all the films yet, this year’s International Uranium Film Festival did not disappoint.
 Two films about the Marshall Islands stood out to me; “Children of Strategic Trust” and “Sea Gypsies: The Plutonium Dome.”
 It...